Streamlight HPL Face-Cap Rumour: Twice The Candela For TLR Lights!

 First Impressions

-The HPL face-cap is currently available for pre-order at battery junction.
-It’s $41.95, and is only available on its own, or attached to one of Streamlight’s rifle-mounted lights.
-As of the publication of this article, a TLR-7X HPL is not something you can buy direct from Streamlight.
+The HPL face-cap is only avaiable attached to one of Streamlight’s rifle-mounted lights.
+While some outlets advertised it as available separately, Streamlight has stated they will not release it, nor is the HPL swap a supported upgrade.
 Also note that this face-cap is not compatible with anything else besides the lights I’ve already mentioned (so no TLR-1, TLR-2, or TLR-3).

 While I’m excited for this upgrade, it has some interesting ramifications for the holster-manufacturing side of my business.
 This longer bezel breaks compatibility for many of my holsters, so I’ll be gauging excitement about this product to determine whether or not we engineer holster support for it.
 When you’re done reading this review, be sure to let me down in the comments whether this is an upgrade you’d like to EDC.